jupyterhub/jupyterhub/docs/source/getting-started.md

 **IMPORTANT:** In its default configuration, JupyterHub requires SSL encryption (HTTPS) to run.
 **You should not run JupyterHub without SSL encryption on a public network.**

+---

+*Deprecation note:* Removed `--no-ssl` in version 0.7.

+JupyterHub versions 0.5 and 0.6 require extra confirmation via `--no-ssl` to allow running without SSL. `--no-ssl` is not needed anymore in version 0.7.

+---

 Security is the most important aspect of configuring Jupyter.
 There are three main aspects of the security configuration: